Cdahlback/BBB/data/README.md

 # Data folder
 The purpose of this folder is to act as the primary place of storage for most of the csv files we work with.
-It contains all of the initial csv files we got from BBB's database, and some csv files that our scripts work, including a ml_data subfolder which contains important data collected from our machine learning models.
+It contains all of the initial csv files we got from BBB's database, and some csv files that our scripts work with, including a ml_data subfolder which contains important data collected from our machine learning models.

 ## Files
 + Script Files